 We are the inventors of our own destiny.
 If we want something, we have to go out and get it.
 We have to be fearless in our pursuit of justice and fight against oppression, no matter the cost.

 Dominick spent his collegiate years, at Wright State University, studying political science, around the world, with an emphasis on civil rights.
 It was during debates in his many political science classes, which allowed him to hone his debating skills, and build up a knowledge base, with information he has employed throughout much of his activism work.
 Dominick also served on student government, as the Dir. of Disability Affairs.
 He introduced the first Disability Fair, where participants were given a better understanding of life with a disability.
-As a bonus, everyone was treated to a filmed social experiment, of which Dominick was the the brainchild, where he made participants guess which person actually had a disability, in an effort to show the similarities between people with disabilities and those without.
+As a bonus, everyone was treated to a filmed social experiment, of which Dominick was the the brainchild, where he made videos, where participants had to guess which person actually had a disability, in an effort to show that not all disabilities are visible.

 In his role, on student government, Dominick successfully worked with many different members of the school staff, to successfully get the first family restroom installed, on campus.
-This bathroom would allow for people with disabilities to use the restroom with their PCAs or nurses, and included ceiling sure lifts and sling lifts, as well as plenty of room for wheelchairs, and other mobility equipment, to navigate.
-The bathroom also made it possible for transgender students to have a safe place to use the restroom, on campus.
+This bathroom would allow for those who are disabled to use the restroom with their PCAs or nurses, and included ceiling sure lifts and sling lifts, as well as plenty of room for wheelchairs, and other mobility equipment, to navigate.
+The bathroom also made it possible for trans students to have a safe place to use the restroom, on campus.
 His initiative also led to administrators promising that all new buildings would have family restrooms, in them.
-Dominick unsuccessfully fought to make a campus walkway more accessible, or to get the school to adopt a prefered policy so transgender students did not have to out themselves.
+Dominick unsuccessfully fought to make a campus walkway more accessible, or to get the school to adopt a preferred name policy so transgender students did not have to out themselves.

 Dominick has been active in the SMA and MD communities, as an outspoken advocate of independence and equality.
 He helped to start the Marriage Equality movement, for people with disabilities, who often face harsh penalties when they attempt to get married.
-He also is the founder of #FilmDis, a weekly twitter chat, which explores issues related to disability and film.
+He also is the founder of #FilmDis, a weekly twitter chat, which explores issues related to disability and film, which is evolved into the media monitoring organization, FilmDis – which seeks to analyze, dissect, and call out harmful media depicting disability.

 As a filmmaker, most of Dominick’s work represents an aspect of social justice.
 He has studied the issue of disability in the film community, actively.
-He has spent hours and hours watching hundreds of films about or including a disability, and in writing papers on the subject, for the past several years.
-He has consulted on multiple media projects, as an expert on disability and LGBT issues, including two films on disability.
+He has thousands of hours watching thousands of films and television shows about or including a disability, and in writing papers on the subject, for the past several years.
+He has consulted on multiple media projects, as an expert on disability and LGBT issues, including two films on disability and a major television show for Netflix.
 He maintains a strong connection with actors and other filmmakers with disabilities.
-He recently spoke at the FilmDayton FilmConnections meeting, on the topic of disability of film.
-He has spent over half a lifetime giving speeches and presentations on both issues of disability and LGBT rights.
+He spoke at the FilmDayton FilmConnections meeting, on the topic of disability of film.
+He has spent over half a lifetime giving speeches and presentations on both issues of disability and LGBTQIA rights.

 In June 2014, Dominick was invited to the White House for the first conference on disability and LGBT issues.